Jelly Bean, Ice Cream Sandwich finally take bite out of Gingerbread

 It seems plenty of devices are being upgraded from ICS to Jelly Bean, and Android users who trade up from Gingerbread are likely going straight to Jelly Bean, as well.

-Other versions of Android, including Donut, Eclair, Froyo, and Honeycomb, currently account for just 10.9 per cent of total devices.
+Other versions of Android, including Donut, Eclair, Froyo, and Honeycomb, currently account for just 10.9 of total devices.